Trigger Events from Stripe Payments

 Choose Stripe Payments from the integration options.

-Choose which payments to track
+Choose which events to send

 Add your Stripe restricted API key